kercre123/wire-picovoice-pod/README.md

 ## Program descriptions

 `chipper` - Chipper is a program used on Digital Dream Lab's servers which takes in a Vector's voice stream, puts it into a speech-to-text processor, and spits out an intent.
-This is also likely used on the official escape pod.
-This repo contains an older tree of chipper which does not have the "intent graph" feature (it caused an error upon every new stream), and it now has a working voice processor.
+This is the same program powering the official escape pod.
+This repo contains an older tree of chipper which does not have the "intent graph" feature due to it causing an error upon every new stream.

 `vector-cloud` - Vector-cloud is the program which runs on Vector himself which uploads the mic stream to a chipper instance.
 This repo has an older tree of vector-cloud which also does not have the "intent graph" feature and has been modified to allow for a custom CA cert.